hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 		sudo su -

-2. Create a directory named `work`.

-		mkdir /root/work
-		cd /root/work

-3. Extract the installation package to the `work` directory:
+2. Extract the installation package to the `root` directory:

 		tar zxvf /root/HPHelionOpenStack_1.0.tgz